-The sector plan outlines the programmatic elements an implementing jurisdiction would need to include in its sector-based crediting program.
-The jurisdiction must demonstrate through its sector plan that its program was developed through a robust regulatory development process, public participation process, and participatory management process.
+The sector plan outlines details the programmatic elements an implementing jurisdiction must include would need to include in its sector-based crediting program.
+The sector plan shall demonstrate how an implementing jurisdiction is addressing the drivers of deforestation as well as identifying and addressing leakage risk through its policies and programs.
+The jurisdiction must also demonstrate through its publicly-available and web-accessible esector plan, that its program was developed through a robust regulatory development process, public participation process, and participatory management process, and that these processes adhere to requirements detailed in Chapter 9 (Third-Party Verification) and Chapter 10 (Social and Environmental Safeguards) of this standard.
 The sector plan must also transparently demonstrate the implementing jurisdiction's methodology for developing a reference level, monitoring, reporting, and verification requirements, and how its jurisdictional program fits within any national program to reduce emissions from tropical deforestation and degradation (if applicable).
 Minimum requirements and criteria for each of these elements is further detailed in subsequent Chapters below.